eonist/GitSync-applescript/README.md

  - [ ] **Auto Init repo items that are not inited** [here](https://github.com/eonist/GitSync/issues/30)
  - [x] Research git merging techniques on google
  - [x] Research stashing
- - [x] Sketch out the merge conflict scenario
+ - [x] Sketch out the merge conflict scenario and the auto_init scenario
  - [x] Do stashing test as it relates to the AutoInit worflow
  - [ ] Try to merge two branches together and see the end history when the branches has many commits
  - [ ] Try to merge two branches together with rebase with many commits